The Federal Government will Become America's Model Employer for the 21st Century.

 Under this uniform pay system -

-On December 18, 2015, OPM issued Compensation Policy Memorandum 2015-16 to notify agencies that section 737 of Division E of the Consolidated Appropriations Act, 2016, as extended by the Further Continuing and Security Assistance Appropriations Act, 2017, contains provisions affecting the determination of pay adjustments for certain prevailing rate (wage) employees in fiscal year 2016.
+On December 27, 2016, OPM issued Compensation Policy Memorandum 2016-22 to notify agencies that section 737 of Division E of the Consolidated Appropriations Act, 2016, as extended by the Further Continuing and Security Assistance Appropriations Act, 2017, contains provisions affecting the determination of pay adjustments for certain prevailing rate (wage) employees in fiscal year 2017.

 The FWS Appropriated Fund and Nonappropriated Fund Operating Manuals contain information about the history of the FWS program, how wage surveys are conducted, setting pay for FWS employees, premium pay guidelines, special rates and schedules, and set-aside schedules.
 The FWS Operating Manuals are useful tools for personnel specialists and FWS employees.